batetech/D365FO-oData-T4-MultiFile-Templates/README.md

 To use these files:
   1. Install the "OData v4 Client Code Generator" Visual Studio extension (Open Visual Studio > Tools > Extensions and Updates > search for "OData v4 Client Code Generator" published by Microsoft)
   2. In your project, add new item, and select "OData Client", name the file "D365ODataClient.tt"
-  3. Replace, the generated tt and ttinclude files with the file from this project
+  3. Replace the generated tt and ttinclude files with the files from this project

 To refresh the data entity client
   1. Open your browser of preference.